antoniovmonge/setup-docs/WINDOWS.md

 ✔️ If you see "The operation completed successfully", you can close this terminal and continue to follow the instructions below 👍

-❌ If the message you get is about Virtualization, please **contact a teacher**
+❌ If the message you get is about Virtualization, please **try to solve it before continuing**

 <details>
   <summary>Enable Virtual Machine Platform Windows feature</summary>